brouberol/blog/content/essential-tools-p1-discovering-terminal.md

 Sdk
 ```

-Were you located under `/home/br/Android`, you could also refer as
+Were you located under `/home/br/Android`, you could also refer to
 `/home/br/Downloads` as `../Downloads`.

 ![Following `Android`’s `..` link takes you back to the `home` directory](images/terminal/dotdot.png)